KMRU

 -

-An ongoing extraction of cultural property has occurred in colonies outside Europe leading to the objectification of artifacts, humans, tools, sounds, instruments amongst other materials.
-This harboring of the objects in museums and institutions is unethical an problematic as the so-called objects’ are not regarded as objects in an African context.
+An ongoing extraction of cultural property has occurred in colonies outside Europe, leading to the objectification of artefacts, humans, tools, sounds, instruments, amongst other materials.
+This harbouring of the objects in museums and institutions is unethical and problematic as the so-called objects’ are not regarded as objects in an African context.
 These are historical carriers, spiritual beings, and cultural entities that have been passed

 over generations and are meant to be learned from and act as reflections of past and future histories.
 Although these histories are not accessible to whom they belong to and impetus imagined histories of the past.
 The occident has accumulated most of these archives and continuously reproduces a